MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ## Overview

 Application Insights is an extensible Application Performance Management (APM) service to monitor live applications and automatically detect performance anomalies.
 It includes powerful analytics tools to help diagnose issues and understand how users interact with your application.
-This guide architectural best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/).
+This guide architectural provides best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/).

 > [!IMPORTANT]
 >